Whether you are an entry or professional sushi chef, you will definitely need a sushi knife to assist in the preparation of sushi.

 The Yoshihiro Shiroko Sashimi Chef Knife comes with a limited lifetime warranty, and it’s the best choice for both new and intermediate sushi chefs.
 You will get this sushi knife at less than $200.

-- The knife has a completely flat grind on the front side, a concave grind, and a flat rim on the back.
-This combination allows for the blade to cut food with minimal damage to the surface and cells, therefore not spoiling the texture and taste.
+- It comes with a flat grind on the front and a concave grind with a flat rim on the backside.
+This combination makes sure the blade will be able to cut your food with minimal damage to the food cells themselves, which might ruin the taste and texture of your dish.

 Shun Pro Yanagiba Knife